hyperoslo/Aftermath/README.md

 }
 ```

-### Any types

-`AnyCommand` and `AnyEvent` are special protocols that every `Command` or
-`Event` conform to.
-They are used mostly in [middleware](#middleware) to
-workaround restrictions with `associatedtype` in Swift protocols.

 ### Middleware

 **Middleware** is a layer where commands and events could be intercepted before
 the moment they reach listeners.
 It means you can modify/cancel/extend the
 executed command in **Command Middleware**, or do appropriate operation in
 **Event Middleware** before the published event is received by its reactions.
-It's handy for logging, crash reporting, aborting particular commands and
+It's handy for logging, crash reporting, aborting particular commands or
 events, etc.

 ```swift